-Charges 2-4 15 C.F.R. § 764.2(e) - Acting with Knowledge of a Violation
+Charges 2-4 15 C.F.R. § 764.2(h) - Evasion

-On three occasions, between on or about April 9, 2010, and on or about May 7, 2010, Sunrise sold and forwarded items subject to the Regulations from the United States to Iran, via the UAE, with knowledge that a violation of the Regulations was about or intended to occur in connection with the items.
-Specifically, on these three occasions, Sunrise sold and forwarded U.S.-origin computer equipment, items subject to the Regulations and the Iranian Transactions Regulations, classified under ECCN 5A992, controlled for anti-terrorism reasons, and valued at approximately \$830,000, from the United States to Iran, through the UAE, without the require a U.S. Government authorization.
+On three occasions, between on or about April 9, 2010, and on or about May 7, 2010, Shih took actions with the intent to evade the Regulations.
+Specifically, on these three occasions, Shih participated in and/or arranged the negotiation, sale, and shipment of U.S.-origin computer equipment, items subject to the Regulations and the Iranian Transaction Regulations ("ITR"),4 classified under ECCN 5A992, controlled for antiterrorism reasons, and valued at approximately \$830,000, from the United States to Iran, through the UAE, without the required U.S. Government authorization.
 Pursuant to Section 560.204 of the ITR, administered by OFAC, an export to a third country intended for transshipment to Iran is a transaction that requires OFAC authorization.
 Pursuant to Section 746.7 of the Regulations, no person may engage in the exportation of an item subject to both the Regulations and the ITR without authorization from OFAC.

-Sunrise sold the U.S.-origin computer equipment and forwarded it from the United States to the UAE, with knowledge that the equipment would be transshipped from the UAE to Iran.
-In addition, in connection with each of these exports to Iran, Sunrise, inter alia, emailed one of its co-conspirators invoices listing the items involved and falsely identifying the ultimate destination of the computer equipment as the UAE, rather than Iran.
+Shih was the managing director of Sunrise Technologies and Trading Corporation, a/k/a Sunrise, a/k/a ST&T ("Sunrise") at all times pertinent hereto.
+With intent to evade the Regulations, Shih participated in and/or arranged the negotiation, sale, and shipment by Sunrise of U.S.-origin computer equipment from the United States to the UAE, where the items were transshipment by a co-conspirator to Iran.
+In addition, in connection with each of these exports to Iran, Shih, inter alia, emailed one of his co-conspirators invoices listing the items involved and falsely identifying the ultimate destination of the computer equipment as the UAE, rather than Iran.

-No OFAC authorization was sought or obtained for the export transactions described herein.
-Sunrise knew or had reason to know that the items were ultimately destined for Iran and were being exported from the United States through the UAE to Iran, and knew that a license was required for these export transactions, including specifically exports to Iran via the UAE, for the reasons described in Charge 1.
+No OFAC authorization was sought or obtained regarding any of the export transactions referenced herein.
+Shih knew or had reason to know that the items were ultimately destined for Iran and were being exported from the United States through the UAE to Iran, and knew that a license was required for these export transactions, including specifically exports to Iran via the UAE, for the reasons described in Charge 1.

-In so doing, Sunrise committed three violations of Section 764.2(e) of the Regulations.
+In so doing, Shih committed three violations of Section 764.2(h) of the Regulations.

-WHEREAS, Sunrise has reviewed the Proposed Charging Letter and is aware of the allegations made against it and the administrative sanctions that could be imposed against it if the allegations are found to be true;
+WHEREAS, Shih has reviewed the Proposed Charging Letter and is aware of the allegations made against him and the administrative sanctions that could be imposed against him if the allegations are found to be true;

-WHEREAS, Sunrise fully understands the terms of this Agreement and the order ("Order" or "BIS Order") that the Assistant Secretary of Commerce for Export Enforcement will issue if it approves this Agreement as the final resolution of this matter;
+WHEREAS, Shih fully understands the terms of this Agreement and the Order ("Order" or "BIS Order") that the Assistant Secretary of Commerce for Export Enforcement will issue if he approves this Agreement as the final resolution of this matter;